AmanuelNBekele/portfolio/README.md

 ### Education Background

-I attended Johnson County Community College (JCCC) for two years then transferred to the University of Missouri-Kansas City (UMKC) to pursue a Bachelor's degree in Computer Science.
+I attended Johnson County Community College (JCCC) for two years then transferred to the University of Missouri-Kansas City (UMKC) to pursue a bachelor of science in Computer Science.

 **Relevant Coursework:**